-The Story Behind the Trends- The NI average at 2011/12 is 40.6%.
-Castlereagh has been constantly above the NI average, with Belfast below.
+The Story Behind the Trends - The NI average at June 12 had a slight drop to 40.6%, with Fermanagh and Limavady below the NI average.

 Please Note: Due to a different assessment procedure information is only available at Level 2 or above.
 Level 3's are contained within the Level 2 or above information for June 2013.
 (See Page 49).

-Key Stage One - MATHS Data Source: Department of Education
+Key Stage One - MATHS